Olof Trätälja: Heimskringla

-His mother was Gauthild, a princess of West Götaland, whose maternal grandfather was Olof the Sharp-sighted, the king of Nerike.
+His mother was Gauthild, a princess of West Götaland, whose maternal grandfather was Olof the Sharp-sighted, the king of Närke.

-His mother sent him to his foster-father Bove in West Götaland, where he grew up with his foster-brother Saxe who was surnamed Flette.
+His mother sent him to his foster-father Bove in West Gothland, where he grew up with his foster-brother Saxe who was surnamed Flette.

-When Olof heard of his father's death, he assembled the men who were willing to follow him and went to his kinsmen in Nerike, because after his father's atrocities, the Swedes had grown hostile towards the Ynglings.
+When Olof heard of his father's death, he assembled men who were willing to follow him and went to his kinsmen in Närke, as after his father's atrocities, the Swedes had grown hostile towards the Yngling dynasty.

-When the Swedes learnt that Olof and his kin had sought refuge in Nerike, they were attacked and had to head west through deep and mountainous forests (Kilsbergen) to Lake Vänern and the estuary of Klarälven (where Karlstad is now situated).
+When the Swedes learnt that Olof and his kin had sought refuge in Närke, they were attacked and had to head west through the deep and mountainous forests of Kilsbergen to lake Vänern and the estuary of Klarälven (where Karlstad is now situated) to get away.
 Here, they settled and cleared land.
-Soon they had created a whole province called Värmland, where they could make a good living.
+Soon they had supposedly created a whole province and named it Värmland, where they could make a good living.

-When the Swedes learnt that Olof was clearing land, they were amused and called him the Tree-feller.
-Olof married a woman named Solveig who was a daughter of Halfdan Guldtand of Soleyar.
-Olof and Solveig had two sons, Ingjald Olofsson and Halfdan Hvitbeinn, who were brought up in Soleyar in the house of his mother's uncle Sölve.
+When the Swedes learnt that Olof was clearing land, they were amused and began calling him "Trätälja" (Woodwhittler).
+Olof married a woman named Solveig who was a daughter of Halfdan Guldtand of Solør, Norway.
+Olof and Solveig had two sons, Ingjald Olofsson and Halfdan Hvitbeinn, who were brought up in Solør in the house of his mother's uncle Sölve.

-Because of king Ivar Vidfamne and his harsh rule many Swedes emigrated to Värmland, and they became so numerous that the province could not sustain them.
-The land was afflicted by famine of which the Swedes accused the king.
-It was an old tradition in Sweden of holding the king responsible for the wealth of the land (see Domalde).
-The Swedes accused Olof of neglecting his sacrifices to the gods and believed that this was the cause of the famine.
+Because of the harsh rule of Danish king Ivar Vidfamne, many Swedes emigrated to Värmland, and they became so numerous that the province could not sustain them.
+The land was afflicted by famine of which the Swedes accused Olof of causing, as per Swedish tradition, "the luck of the king is the luck of the land".
+They said that Olof had been neglecting his sacrifices to the gods and believed that this was the cause of the famine.

-The Swedish settlers thus rebelled against Olof, surrounded his house on the shores of lake Vänern and burnt him inside it.
-Thus he was sacrificed to Odin, like his ancestor Domalde.
+The Swedish settlers thus rebelled against Olof, surrounded his house on the shores of lake Vänern and burnt it down him inside it as a sacrifice to Odin, just as his ancestor Domalde had been sacrificed to end the poor harvests under his reign.